View our hours of operation, services, and policies during the COVID-19 pandemic at www.westsidehealth.org/coronavirus.

 How long will my vaccine appointment take?

+Give yourself about one hour for the vaccine appointment.
 To help maintain social distance, please arrive as close to your appointment time as possible.
 After getting your COVID-19 vaccine, you will be monitored for 15-30 minutes by Westside staff.
 Please plan for this extra time before coming to your appointment.

 Can I bring a caregiver or guest with me to my appointment?